 20 Dog Body Language And Behaviors That Every Pet Lovers Should Know

-Understanding a dog's body language is essential to comprehend their emotions and ensure their well-being.
-Take a look below to understand how a dog's posture is affected by the changes in its mood and behavior.
+One of the best ways to understand them is by knowing their body language to comprehend their feelings and maintain their well-being.
+Look below to understand how a dog's posture comes from a change in mood and behavior.

 1. Growling